 It owes its establishment and existence more to the late Mr. Farquhar than to anyone else says Dr Oldfield, chief of the division of the Defence Science and Technology Organisation (DSTO) which operates the facility.

-Note: photographs supplied by Defence Science and Technology Organisation (DSTO) and George Jones Photography
+Photographs supplied by Defence Science and Technology Organisation (DSTO) and George Jones Photography.
+Permission to share was granted by Stephen D’Arcy (Assistant Manager) Defence Science Communications.

 Scottsdale’s Defence Nutrition Research Centre is undergoing an $18.7 million facelift so it can continue to ensure Australian defence personnel receive nutritious and healthy food.